How to Choose a Motorcycle Helmet for Daily Riding

 View Cyril A128Fit Should Come Before Style

 Helmet fit is one of the most important parts of daily use.
 A helmet should sit level on your head, feel evenly snug, and stay stable when you move.
-It should not float loosely, shift easily, or create sharp pressure points immediately.
+A loose or unstable fit can make daily riding uncomfortable.

 When buying online, measure your head carefully and compare the measurement with the product size information.
-Do not choose a size only because it sounds more comfortable.
-A helmet that is too loose may move too much during use.
+Choosing only by comfort preference can lead to a helmet that moves too much during use.

 Think About Visibility and Visor Use